List of Bangladesh Premier League five-wicket hauls

 Mohammad Sami took the first five-wicket haul as well has the most economical five-wicket haul in the BPL.

+The Bangladesh Premier League (BPL) is a professional Twenty20 cricket league in Bangladesh which has been held annually since its first season in 2012.
+(Note: With the exception of the 2014 season, which was cancelled following a major scandal of Match fixing in the Bangladesh Premier League.)

 In cricket, a five-wicket haul (also known as a "five-for" or "fifer") refers to a bowler taking five or more wickets in a single innings.
-This is regarded as a notable achievement.

-The Bangladesh Premier League (BPL) is a professional Twenty20 cricket league in Bangladesh which has been held annually since its first season in 2012.
-Though Following the match fixing scandal, the league was not played in the year 2014.
-It started again at year 2015, the third season of this tournament.
-In the eleven seasons played, twenty two five-wicket hauls have been taken by twenty different bowlers.